 Timescales

-1. For new Metering Systems, or new circuits added to existing systems, the commissioning and Proving Tests shall be carried out before the Effective From Date, in accordance with the timescales laid down in this BSCP and BSCP20.
+1. For new CVA Metering Systems, or new circuits added to existing systems, the commissioning and Proving Tests shall be carried out before the Effective From Date, in accordance with the timescales laid down in this BSCP and BSCP20.

-2. For all other work on the Metering Equipment the commissioning and Proving Tests should be carried out as soon as reasonably practicable, considering the requirement for accurate data in the Settlements system.
+2. For all other work on the CVA Metering Equipment the commissioning and Proving Tests should be carried out as soon as reasonably practicable, considering the requirement for accurate data in the Settlements system.

+3. Where a Commissioning End to End Check is required, this shall be carried out with the timescales laid down in this BSCP.